babymind-project/babymind-project.github.io/index.md

     What is Babymind Project?
   </h2>
   <p class="content-item">
    Babymind is a research project which aims to build infant-mimic neuro-cognitive AI technologies.
-Our project consists of four sub-teams that are responsible for knowledge integration, vision-audio, language-emotion, and Robot-behavior.
+Our project consists of four sub-teams that are responsible for knowledge integration, vision-audio, language-emotion, and robot-behavior.
+We are planning to experiment our project in real and virtual-reality-based environments.
   </p>
 </div>